supplefrog/linked-blog-md/publish/MySQL for Admins.md

 ## 3. Start replication

 ### Prechecks
-Show binlogs events on each server to avoid distributed recovery conflicts
+Show and modify binlogs events on each server to avoid distributed recovery conflicts
 ```mysql
 SHOW BINLOG EVENTS;
 ```